A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Introduction

 The contents are organized as follows.
 Section~\ref{Sec:constrained} includes the definition of constrained mechanical systems.
-When the mechanical system is constrained to evolve on a submanifold of the configuration space, the equations can be written on the submanifold or on the entire configuration space to end up projecting the equations to the constraint submanifold.
+When the mechanical system is constrained to evolve on a submanifold of the configuration space, the equations can be written on the submanifold or on the entire configuration space to end up projecting the equations to the constraint submanifold using holonomic constraints.
 The former approach is referred in this paper as ``intrinsic" and the latter as ``extrinsic".
 However, we prove that both dynamics are equivalent in Proposition~\ref{prop:extr=intrin}.
 In Section~\ref{Sec:SymplHolon} a symplectic integrator for holonomic mechanical systems is obtained using the theory on discretization maps developed in~\citep{21MBLDMdD} and reviewed in Section~\ref{Sec:Rd}.
-In order to preserve exactly the constraint submanifold {\sl the continuous problem is slightly perturbed} so that it fits perfectly into the discretization map.
-Examples of symplectic integrators for mechanical Lagrangian systems on Euclidean spaces are given in Section~\ref{Sec:ExampleEuclid}.
-The theory is developed in the Lagrangian framework on a general manifold and in the Hamiltonian framework on Lie groups for constrained systems in Section~\ref{section:Lie}.
-The Appendix describes how to adapt the constructions in~\citep{21MBLDMdD} to unconstrained mechanics on Lie groups so that the paper is self-contained and Section~\ref{section:Lie} can be understood.
+In order to preserve exactly the constraint submanifold {\sl the continuous problem is slightly perturbed} (see Definition \ref{definition-perturbed}) so that it fits perfectly into the discretization map.
+Examples of symplectic integrators for mechanical Lagrangian systems on Euclidean spaces and on Lie groups are given in Section~\ref{Sec:ExampleEuclid}.
+The theory is developed in the Lagrangian framework on a general manifold and in the Hamiltonian framework on Lie groups for constrained systems in Section~\ref{section:Lie} using the trivialization of the needed manifolds.
+The Appendix recalls the dynamics of Lagrangian unconstrained mechanical systems on Lie groups using the notion of trivialized tangent map used in~\citep{BouMa} so that the paper is self-contained and Section~\ref{section:Lie} can be easier to read.
+Finally, conclusions and future work are included in Section~\ref{S:future}.